SamiPerttu/fundsp/README.md

 * Mixing.
 * Chaining.
 Chaining of filters and delays maintains linearity.
 * Constant scaling.
 Signals may be scaled by constant factors.
-Selected network inputs may also be marked constant for flow analysis.

 Signal latencies are similarly analyzed from input to output in detail, facilitating automatic removal of pre-delay from effects chains.